Mexican muralism: Mexican School of Painting and Sculpture

 Most painters in this school worked in Mexico City or other cities in Mexico, working almost uninterrupted on projects and/or as teachers, generally with support of the government.
 Most were concerned with the history and identity of Mexico and politically active.
 Most art from this school was not created for direct sale but rather for diffusion in both Mexico and abroad.
 Most were formally trained, often studying in Europe and/or in the Academy of San Carlos.

 A large quantity of murals were produced in most of the country from the 1920s to 1970, generally with themes related to politics and nationalism focused often on the Mexican Revolution, mestizo identity and Mesoamerican cultural history.
-Scholar, Teresa Meade also states that "indigenismo; the glorification of rural and urban labor and the working man, woman, and child; social criticism to the point of ridicule and mockery; and denunciation of the national, and especially, international ruling classes" were also themes present in the murals at this time.
+Scholar Teresa Meade states that "indigenismo; the glorification of rural and urban labor and the working man, woman, and child; social criticism to the point of ridicule and mockery; and denunciation of the national, and especially, international ruling classes" were also themes present in the murals at this time.
 These served as a form of cohesion among members of the movement.
 The political and nationalistic aspects had little directly to do with the Mexican Revolution, especially in the later decades of the movement.
 The goal was more to glorify the revolution itself, highlighting its results as a means to legitimatize the post Revolution government.
 The other political orientation was that of Marxism, especially class struggle.
 This political group grew strongest in the early movement with Rivera, Orozco and Siqueiros all of which being openly avowed communists.
 The political messages became less radical but they remained firmly to the left.